alecksandr26/my-flask-code/bootstrap/README.md

 {% endblock %}
 ```
-Like this this is how we can include the base bootstrap.
+Like this this is how we can include the base bootstrap file.